-Convince yourself that the following must hold:
+Using the diagram below, convince yourself that the following must hold:

-- ullet the nullspace of M is spanned by those columns of V associated with zero (or non-existent) singular values.
+- the nullspace of M is spanned by those columns of V associated with zero (or non-existent) singular values.
 Even better, these columns provide an orthogonal basis for the nullspace. - the column space (also known as the range space or target space) of M corresponds to columns of U associated with non-zero singular values.
 Again, these columns provide an orthogonal basis. - the matrix M is invertible if (and only if) the number of nonzero singular values is equal to the number of columns of M (i.e., the dimensionality of the input space).

-Note: The SVD always exists, but may be non-unique in the following ways:
+Some "fine print"...
+The SVD always exists, but may be non-unique in the following ways: